-Hi and Welcome to Coffee & Books.
+Hi and Welcome to my blog, Coffee & Books.

 As you can see, there are two main categories on my blog: Fiction and Non-Fiction.
 I thought this is the best way to classify the books that I’ve read.
 Both categories have sub-categories, so the books are easier to find, by genre.
 Of course, History is prominent in both fiction and non-fiction.